-If you withdraw from the program, for any reason which makes it impractical to complete the program, the following pro rata refund will be calculated based on student's period of enrollment using the last day of documented attendance:
+If you withdraw from the program, for any reason which makes it impractical to complete the program, the following pro rate refund will be calculated based on student's period of enrollment using the last day of documented attendance:

-Day 4 after you and the school sign the enrollment agreement up to the first day of classes: 100% refund of all tuition and fees paid minus the \$50.00 application fee
+Four (4) days after you and the school sign the enrollment agreement up to the first day of classes: 100% refund of all tuition and fees.

-After the commencement of classes and have completed less than 60% of the enrolled program: Refund of tuition and fees will be calculated for the portion of the program not completed minus a \$100.00 fee
+After the commencement of classes and have completed less than 60% of the enrolled program: refund of tuition and fees will be calculated for the portion of the program not completed.

-Completed 60% or more of the enrolled program: No refund of tuition and fees will be returned
+Completed more than 60% of the enrolled program: no refund of tuition or fees will be returned.